nickgillian/grt/README.md

 ##Getting Started Example
 This example demonstrates a few key components of the GRT, such as:
-* how to generate and save a basic labeled dataset
-* how to save/load this data to/from a CSV file
+* how to save/load a dataset from a file
 * how to split a dataset into a training and test partition
 * how to setup a new Gesture Recognition Pipeline and add a classification algorithm to the pipeline
 * how to use a training dataset to train a new classification model